 The pendulum sweep is one of the essential foundational techniques in Brazilian jiu-jitsu for white belts.
 Therefore, you should be familiar with and understand this beautiful movement from your very first days on the mat.

-Thus far, you’ve undoubtedly been wondering how a pendulum sweep may be of use to you?
+Thus far, you’ve undoubtedly been wondering how a pendulum sweep may be helpful to you?

 Furthermore, the pendulum sweep is one of the most effective closed guard sweeps you should learn to develop a ruthless game style.

-In addition, The elevator sweep is one of the most impressive sweeps in the history of Brazilian jiu-jitsu.
-And, it can be performed from many positions, including the closed guard, half guard, and so on.
+In addition, The elevator sweep is one of the most impressive sweeps in Brazilian jiu-jitsu.

 As a result, this move is quite advantageous, and it will assist you in developing a solid attacking game.